 Please find the updated application form and template documents below:

 The linked documents are templates for adaption to any study.
 Where studies are aimed at children, overseas participants or vulnerable individuals, researchers need to ensure that the documentation is culturally appropriate and age specific to meet the needs of the participant group.
 For further information on seeking informed consent, please refer to the Consent and Participant Information Guidance developed by the Health Research Authority (HRA) and Medical Research Council (MRC).
+The HRA also provides guidance on applying proportionality to seeking consent.

 Please note, the PIL and consent form have been updated to include the required transparency information to ensure compliance with the current Data Protection Legislation: the Data Protection Act 2018 and the GDPR.
 If researchers prefer to use their own templates or those of a collaborator, then they must ensure this transparency information is included in the PIL.